marcveens/homebridge-website-change-check/README.md

 </span>

-`homebridge-website-change-check` is a plugin for homebridge which allows you to check ...
+`homebridge-website-change-check` is a plugin for homebridge which allows you to check if a value on a website has changed.
+The special part of this plugin is that values are checked using a headless browser.
+Therefor values can even be fetched on websites with asynchronous data calls.

 ## Installation